LispCookbook/cl-cookbook/getting-started.md

     docker run --rm -it -v /path/to/local/code:/usr/local/share/common-lisp/source daewok/lisp-devel:base sbcl

-But we still want to develop from our Emacs and Slime, so we need to connect Slime to the Lisp inside Docker.
+But we still want to develop from our Emacs and SLIME, so we need to connect SLIME to the Lisp inside Docker.
 See [slime-docker](https://github.com/daewok/slime-docker) for a library that helps on setting that up.